rhagarty/app-modernization/README.md

 Here you see all the nodes associated with the **Acme** workload.
 As you can see, this is a very complex system, with multiple applications using multiple message queues and databases.
 You can use the dependency information to help you to decide where to start with modernization.
 Further details to help with this decision are also available and will be seen later.

 For the purpose of this lab, we will work on a simpler workload.
 This is how you would typically start a modernization project.
 Starting simple helps you learn the tools and technologies.
-Replace the field field with **mod**.
+Replace the field with **mod**.

 ![ta-mod-capability](images/ta-mod-capability.png)